kiddojazz/RPA-in-Python/README.md

 ## Applications
 - **Site Navigation**
 RPA has the ability to navigate through the web and get specific information.
 The process saves time and stress.
-Now we can initialize the rpa to open a new browser window.
-The browser used by the rpa package is Google Chrome.
+Now we can initialize the RPA to open a new browser window.
+The browser used by the RPA package is Google Chrome.

 ```
 r.init()
 ```

-After we initiate the rpa, our aim is to navigate through a particular blog post
+After we initiate the rpa, our aim is to navigate through a particular blog post.

 ```
 r.url("https://www.urbizedge.com/custom-shape-map-in-power-bi/")
 #This is aimed at navigating to a website by using the rpa bot
 ```

-After you achieve the navigating it is only proper you close the browser.
+When you have successfully achieved the navigating, it is only proper that you close the browser.
 ```
 r.close()
 ```